MFA News | Master of Fine Arts in Writing

 "The best part of Pacific MFA program is its intense focus on teaching the craft of writing.
 You don’t have to belong to a specific school or philosophy to benefit from the program’s fantastic, dedicated faculty.
 You set the pace and make it as hard as you want (I made it very hard).
 Pacific pushed me out of my comfort zone, helped me break out of old patterns and habits, and opened opportunities of working in different forms and genres.
 It stretched my mind and my imagination.
 I came to the program a zealous amateur and emerged a professional without losing one bit of my passion for writing."

 Anastasia Edel is a Russian-American writer living in California.
-She’s the author of “Russia: Putin’s Playground” (2016), a historical and cultural guide to modern-day Russia.
-Her fiction and essays have appeared in Quartz, World Literature Today, and Cream City Review.
-More information can be found on her website.
+She is the author of “Russia: Putin’s Playground” (Lightning Guides 2016), a historical and cultural guide to modern-day Russia.
+Her fiction and essays have appeared in Quartz, World Literature Today, and cream city review.
 The New York Times recently published three Op-Ed pieces by Edel, one by which was the most emailed piece of the day.
 She also published several essays in The New York Review of Books.

 Heather Sappenfield (Fiction, 2011)